On this page

-A new dimension was added to our relationship with Finland when they joined the EU in 1995.
+A new dimension was added to our relationship with Finland when they joined the European Union in 1995.

-- New Zealand is represented in Finland by the New Zealand Embassy in The Hague, Netherlands
+- New Zealand is represented in Finland by the New Zealand Embassy to Sweden

-- Finland is represented in New Zealand by the Finnish Embassy in Canberra, Australia (external link)
+- Finland is represented in New Zealand by the Embassy of Finland

 New Zealand to Finland